 There are designated egress routes from the festival directing the majority of attendees towards Brixton Tube station and Herne Hill station.
 Experience from the 2018 and 2019 event series shows around 70-80% of attendees leave this way.
+All attendees at the festival will need to have left the site by 11 (10:30 on Sundays).
 There is a funded litter pick around the festival site and in the park covered by the event organisers.
 Increased waste disposal capacity and street cleaning, again funded by the event organisers, will be on hand for all event days.
 This will include having Eurobins and regular collection of street bins along Norwood Road.
 There will be public protection officers on the main routes along with the power to issue Fixed Penalty Notices for anti-social behaviour, such as public urination.

 What happens if there is damage to the park?

 All damage to the park caused by any commercial event is repaired from a designated fund set up by the event organisers.
 They are contractually obliged to cover all repairs to the park.
 This can take time but all damage to paths, vegetation, grass verges and any park equipment is full covered and does not compromise any community funds or income going into the park.
 All repairs from the 2018 festival, for example, were fully completed in around nine months and paid for by the organisers of the festival.
 None of this money comes from the income streams for the park (see below) this is a seperate pot of ring fenced funding and covered by separate contractual provisions.